Learn about dementia

 - Noting the early signs of dementia means you can get the correct diagnosis.
 Dementia, or memory loss and loss of some thinking abilities, is sometimes caused by a brain disease such as Alzheimer’s disease.
 However, it is possible to reverse some causes of dementia, such as medication side effects or vitamin deficiencies.

-- There are treatments and medications available to treat the symptoms of some types of dementia.
+- There are treatments and medications available to address the symptoms of some types of dementia.
 These treatments work best when someone gets a dementia diagnosis in the early stages.

 - Knowing your diagnosis can help you, your loved ones, and your care team provide better care.

 - Finding out early if you are experiencing signs of dementia can help you and your loved ones plan for the future.
-You can build a care team, get support, and take part in decisions.
+You can build a care team, get support, and take part in decisions related to your care.

 - When we pay attention to the signs and discuss them, we can ensure every moment matters.
 When we talk openly, we can identify the actions we all can take to reduce our risk and support the quality of life for those who have dementia.